steveculshaw/brindlewoodbay/README.md

  ... oops, bungled that!<br>
  ... **[Crown of the Queen: cut scene]** Atsidi climbing lighthouse for fun

-And the case with the missing scrimshaw has a broken side panel<br>
+And the case with the missing scrimshaw has a broken glass side panel<br>
 And in one corner of the room has a little peephole<br>
  ... *and Katherine's footsteps approach ...*

 The Maven's are finally released by the police, and head to Edgar's to check for his thesis manuscript.
 We break in ... with great panache!
 Checking the place out and we find ... <br>
  ...
-Edgar's thesis; with some corrections & modifications in different handwriting; also some marking in green pencil, saying **Krish is jealous**<br>
+Edgar's thesis; with some corrections & modifications in different handwriting (*Dr. Banerjee*); also some marking in green pencil, saying **Krish is jealous** in Edgar's hand<br>
  ... an encyclopedia of "Tattoo's, and their Meaning"; with a couple of dog-eared pages; referring to ornate seaman's tattoo's, but nothing obvious relating to the *(current)* murder<br>

 Next morning at the Maven cave, *aka the Candlelight Booksellers*, Atsidi try a seance like her Navajo grandmother showed here, fortified Krystal's "Green Crack" tea for a blast of exhilarating energy ...<br>